mdg-private/hubble/packages/hubble:issue-sync/README.md

 - status*:
   - mystery -- we've recorded comments for this but we haven't recorded issue metadata.
 (Probably never publish these!)
-  - new -- no MDG opener/commenter and not
+  - unresponded/unresponded-closed -- no MDG opener/commenter and not
     (closed-and-only-commented-on-by-original-user)
   - stirring -- exists at least one MDG opener/comment, closed, and last opener/comment/snooze is non-MDG, and not highlyActive